 One of the first symptoms of a problem with managing your design is how long it takes to find the data.
 Sometimes I’ll work with an engineer/designer, and he or she decides they need to show me something they’ve been working on (a drawing, a 3D model, a specification document, etc.).
 Five or ten minutes later they’ve found multiple versions of the document.
 By the fifteen-minute mark, they determine which one is correct, but I can tell they’re not quite positive.

 Does it always take this long to find data?
 Multiply that time by the number of people who need access it.
 You might be surprised how much time in a week is spent to simply find the right information.
+It will certainly help reduce the re-work in your company.

 Having a single source of truth in a centralized location is the answer.
 This is one of the basic things a proper PDM solution provides.
 I’ve experienced this firsthand too, and I can tell you that the change immediately allowed me to focus more on the things that matter.
 Things like making a better product vs finding files and our customers see this as well.